Williamson River in Oregon

 Kirk Road and upper reach context

-Use current regulations to separate upper and lower reach plans.
+Use current rules to separate upper and lower reach plans.

 Klamath Falls base